-Taking a look at the shape column, you should see a string of unintelligible columns.
+Taking a look at the shape column, you should see an unintelligible string of characters.
 This is a binary representation (Well-known Binary) of the Geometry data stored in the shape column.

 In our SELECT statements, we can use a variety of functions to alter the values in those columns as they are returned by the database.
 Two functions, ST_AsEWKT() and ST_AsGeoJSON(), accept geometry data and return text representations of the data.
 Try out the following two statements.